 So I think as librarians, we should consider raising that checkout limit.

 Perhaps you might try book checkout that corresponds to grade level — 3 for 3rd graders, 4 for 4th graders, etc. as a trial.
 For this year, I’m taking the plunge and trying 5 items at a time for grades 2-5.
 Kindergarten is getting bumped up from 1 to 2 books this week, and 1st grade will go from 2 to 5 items later this year.
-Students can mix and match…audiobooks, chapter books, first chapter books, everybody books, graphic novels…plus any unlimited-access ebooks students choose to read.
+Students can mix and match…audiobooks, chapter books, first chapter books, everybody books, graphic novels…plus any ebooks that students choose to read.

 And someday, if I can convince the administrators in my district to increase the library assistant’s hours, I’d like to raise that number to ten.
 For our library, this is the best compromise I can offer and still maintain most of the library services to teachers and students.